Shorinjiryu Kenkokan Karatedo

 • “The fist is the creator of life”

-Shorinjiryu Kenkokan Karatedo and Koshiki Karatedo also in the Shosonkai Dojo im TSV 03
+Shorinjiryu Kenkokan Karatedo and Koshiki Karatedo also at the Shindokai Dojo Albringhausen / Bassum